braedon/prometheus-es-exporter/README.md

 ```
 Run with the `-h` flag to see details on all the available options.

+Note that all options can be set via environment variables.
+The environment variable names are prefixed with `ES_EXPORTER`, e.g. `ES_EXPORTER_BASIC_USER=fred` is equivalent to `--basic-user fred`.
+CLI options take precidence over environment variables.

 See the provided [exporter.cfg](exporter.cfg) file for query configuration examples and explanation.

 # Docker